All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A complete guide to combining the Mediterranean diet with GLP-1 medication.
 Discover why this eating pattern is ideal for GLP-1 patients and how to build a sustainable meal plan.

 The Mediterranean diet is widely considered the best dietary pattern for patients on GLP-1 medication, and the research backs this up with impressive evidence on everything from weight loss to heart health.
-This complete guide shows you how to build a Mediterranean eating plan that works with your GLP-1 therapy for maximum results.
+This guide shows you how to build a Mediterranean eating plan that works with your GLP-1 therapy for maximum results.

 Why the Mediterranean Diet and GLP-1 Are a Natural Fit